SaviorXTanren/Mercury/README.md

 Don't be shy!
 Mercury is still in development and needs all the help it can get to grow successfully.
 [Contribution Guide](https://github.com/Radirius/Mercury/wiki/Contribution-Guide) on the wiki.

+## Maven Repository
+You can use the maven repo at repo.radiri.us.

 ## Radirius Contact Information
 | Name                   | Mail                            | Website                                 |
 |------------------------|---------------------------------|-----------------------------------------|